graphql/graphql-spec/spec/Section 3 -- Type System.md

 Schema extensions have the potential to be invalid if incorrectly defined.

 1. The Schema must already be defined.
-2. Any unique directives provided must not already apply to the original Schema.
+2. Any non-`repeatable` directives provided must not already apply to the original Schema.

 ## Descriptions